parallelsio/core-modules/README.md

 #### Install + start the [Neo4j](http://neo4j.com/) database
-> We use Neo4j to graph the relationship between Bits and more.
-We recommend installing using a package manager to install: our preference is with homebrew
+> We use Neo4j to graph the links you create between Bits, or as we call them, Parallels.

+> We recommend installing Neo4J using a package manager.
+Our preference is with homebrew
 > [Installation Instructions](http://brewformulas.org/Neo4j)

-> After install is complete, run `$ neo4j start` to start the neo4j server, which defaults to `http://localhost:7474`.
+> After install is complete, run `$ neo4j start` to start the neo4j server.
 > Go to `http://localhost:7474` in the browser, which will prompt you for the neo4j username + password.
 This will only happen once.
 > The default username + password is `neo4j`.
 Once you have logged in the first time, neo4j will ask you for a new password.
-**write this down**, as you will need this to set up a configuration next.
+> **Write the password down**, as you will need it to set up your application's config file.